When Does Multi-Agent Collaboration Help? An Entropy Perspective: Introduction

-Therefore, for LLM-based MAS, which are inherently complex and exhibit uncertainty at the token, agent, and other levels, it is crucial to build a comprehensive relationship between uncertainty and reasoning reliability.
-Although the most recent work~\cite{info-theory-mas-arxiv25} provides analysis from an information-theoretic perspective, it remains limited to the compression-prediction pipeline and communication channels alone.
+Therefore, for LLM-based MAS, which are inherently complex and exhibit uncertainty at the token, agent, and other levels, it is crucial to build a comprehensive relationship between entropy and reasoning reliability.
+Although recent works approach it from an information-theoretic perspective~\citep{info-theory-mas-arxiv25,sas-outperform-mas-token-budget-arxiv26}, they are limited to specific architectures or token-budget comparisons.

-In this paper, we revisit MAS by investigating the entire lifecycle of uncertainty across diverse levels, steps, and phases involved in reasoning, under varying MAS topologies and tasks.
-Specifically, by mining the fine-grained correlation between large-scale information entropy, which is derived from both intra-agent and inter-agent interactions, and MAS performance, we demonstrate that MAS effectiveness is largely determined by early-round uncertainty dynamics, with peak uncertainty universally harmful across architectures.
-In summary, our key contributions are: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-0.2em] \item A systematic study of entropy dynamics across six benchmark tasks and four MAS topologies, analyzing 245 features at token, trajectory, and interaction-round levels; \item The counterintuitive finding that SAS outperform MAS in approximately 43.3\% of cases, underscoring the trade-off between system complexity and performance; \item Three insights on entropy behavior: Certainty Preference (reducing peak entropy and maintaining stable uncertainty across agents strongly correlate with correctness), Base Uncertainty (lower base model entropy directly benefits MAS performance), and Task Awareness (entropy patterns differ meaningfully across different tasks); \item The \textit{Entropy Judger}, which selects high-quality outputs from MAS pass@$k$ results and consistently boosts accuracy across all configurations and tasks. \end{itemize}
+In this paper, we revisit MAS by investigating the entire lifecycle of entropy across diverse levels, steps, and phases involved in reasoning, under varying MAS topologies and tasks.
+Specifically, by mining the fine-grained relationship between large-scale information entropy, derived from both intra-agent and inter-agent interactions, and MAS performance, we demonstrate that MAS effectiveness is largely determined by early-round entropy dynamics, with peak entropy universally harmful.
+We further validate through causal inference that these entropy-performance associations reflect genuine causal mechanisms rather than mere correlations.
+In summary, our key contributions are: \begin{itemize}[leftmargin=*,topsep=0pt,itemsep=-0.2em] \item A systematic study of entropy dynamics across six reasoning tasks and two agentic tasks, under four MAS topologies, analyzing 245 features at token, agent, and interaction-round levels; \item The counterintuitive finding that SAS outperform MAS in approximately 43.3\% of cases, underscoring the trade-off between system complexity and performance; \item Three insights on entropy behavior: Certainty Preference (peak entropy directly harms and stable low entropy directly benefits MAS correctness), Base Entropy (lower base model entropy causally drives MAS performance), and Task Awareness (entropy patterns differ across tasks); these findings generalize to agentic settings, where tool-call entropy and first-round inter-agent dispersion jointly constrain MAS correctness; \item The \textit{Entropy Judger}, which selects high-quality outputs from MAS pass@$k$ results and consistently boosts accuracy across all configurations and tasks. \end{itemize}